- Named one of National Geographic Traveler's "50 Tours of a Lifetime" in 2015!

 Oceanic Society is excited to bring you this unique, educational experience with Florida's manatees and vanishing ecosystems.

 This is a great program for families.
 The highlight of the adventure will be two mornings spent snorkeling alongside large congregations of Florida's endangered manatees, in the crystal clear springs that they rely on in the winter months.
-Afternoons and additional days will include exploring the grounds of Espedeco Tree Farm (described below) and naturalist guided canoeing or airboat excursions.
+Afternoons and additional days will include exploring the grounds of Espedeco Tree Farm (described below) and naturalist guided airboat excursions.

 During your stay, members of the local conservation community will come and talk with the group.
 For example, we will discuss how wildlife photography is used to showcase the often forgotten wilderness and charismatic species in our own backyard.
 Park rangers and wildlife rescuers will also discuss the challenges of preserving the vital springs and surrounding habitats from development and poor water usage.